 Starbrite Studios' Annual Show and Pantomime

 The Starbrite annual show and festive productions are the highlight of our busy performance calendar.
-Students are invited to take to the stage to perform to friends and family.
+Students aged 3+ years are invited to take to the stage to perform to friends and family.
 We also film the entire show and make the recording available so everyone can continue to enjoy the memories.

 Most dance and performing arts schools put together only one show every two years, but here at Starbrite you are given two opportunities to star in a show each year because we love to perform, and we love to see our members perform.